saadrza/ai_agents_visuals/README.md

 ### 4. Add your SQLite databases

-- Place your `.db` files in the appropriate location.
+- Place your `.db` files in the appropriate location in input_files/database folder or setup using config file.
 - Update `data/db_registry.py` to register your databases and user access.

 ### 5. Run the app